30 Favourite Christmas Carols - Their Origins and History

 The melody of this very well known jolly song perhaps unsurprisingly began life as a secular tune in a 16th century dance book 'Orchésographie' written by Jehan Tabourot, a priest in the town of Langres in eastern France.
 He titled the music 'Le branle de l'Official'.
 'Branle' refers to a circular dance, and it is believed that 'l'Official' refers to the servants quarters of a great house.
 If so the title implies that this was a dance for everyone including servants - not just the nobility for whom most dance tunes were written.
 Often as we have already seen, the words precede the music in the writing of Christmas carols, but in this case the lyrics are very much more recent than the tune.
 They were written by English composer George Ratcliffe Woodward and published in 1924 in 'The Cambridge Carol-Book: Being Fifty-two Songs for Christmas, Easter, And Other Seasons'.
 Woodward was a man with an interest in rearranging and presenting old tunes such as 'Le branle de l'Official', but also a strong interest in church bell ringing - so perhaps it was inevitable that the lyrics of 'Ding Dong Merrily on High' should come from his pen.
 Ding Dong Merrily on High

 God Rest Ye Merry, Gentlemen

-Pinkbutterfly555's video of 'God Rest Ye Merry, Gentlemen sung by the choirs of Bath and Winchester Cathedrals in England, is one of the best YouTube renditions, and features a selection of charming picture postcard images of Christmas scenes.
+Pinkbutterfly555's video of 'God Rest Ye Merry, Gentlemen sung by the choirs of Bath and Winchester Cathedrals, is one of the best YouTube renditions, and features a selection of charming picture postcard images of Christmas scenes.